abdcon02/cipiher_module_drupal/README.md

 #### For an Assessment at Epicodus on: </br> May 22 2015

 ###Purpose
+To build a encryption cypher in PHP and turn it into a custom Drupal module. </br>
+Includes: </br>
 A custom form with 3 inputs.
 One input is be a shift value, one is be a direction, and the third is be the phrase to be encrypted.
 Then a user is redirected to a second page to show the result - the encoded phrase.
 </br>
 * The shift value is the number of places to shift each letter over.